 - is there anything else you want to tell us?

-- Finalise the Registration of Interest form Housing Co-ops Common Equity and along with your proof of income and identity either email, post or drop into Common Equity.
+- Finalise the Registration Of Interest In Housing Form and along with your proof of income and identity either email, post or drop into Common Equity.
 See our contact details

 Step 4: Tenancy selection

-The housing co-op with a vacancy will access the SA Housing Authority’s Customer Housing Customer Register and search to shortlist suitable applicants who have completed the Registration of Interest form.
+The housing co-op with a vacancy will access the SA Housing Authority’s Single Housing Register and search to shortlist suitable applicants who have completed the Registration of Interest form.
 Once a shortlist is completed the next steps for the co-op are to:

 - contact all applicants on the shortlist to gauge interest in the available property, and to ask specific questions related to the housing co-op’s purpose, willingness to participate, and the skills that you can offer